Funerals and Coronavirus (COVID-19) – Updated September 2021

 4. Visits to our Chapel of Rest

-As mentioned earlier about limiting access to our premises, we will still need to restrict visits to our chapel of rest in order to protect our staff and the families we are looking after, but will accommodate this request where possible.
+Restrictions on visits to our chapel of rest have been lifted, however in order to protect our staff and the families we are looking after, we may ask you to attend in smaller numbers but we will do our best to accommodate all requests where possible.

 As an independent business we pride ourselves on our ability to remain flexible at these difficult times and we will continue to work hard in bringing the best service we can for you at these challenging times.
 We will keep you all updated if anything changes.